a-r-r-o-w/uptrain/blog/blog.md

 </details>

-We can see from the above output that the model is doing much better at predicting masked words with positive sentiment associated with them.
+We can see from the above output that the model is doing much better at predicting masked words with positive sentiment associated to them.
 In the first example, the model no longer predicts masked words such as "expensive" among its top 5 predictions, which is exactly what we want!
 An interesting case to look at is the predictions for example 3.
 We no longer have swim shoes!

 We can also visualize the mask prediction confidence for different predictions, which is a helpful way of visualizing what words the model thinks are good substitutions.
 The code for this can be found in the linked notebook.